A Functional Perspective on Knowledge Distillation in Neural Networks: Abstract

 \section{Abstract}

-Knowledge distillation is often considered a compression mechanism when judged on the resulting student's accuracy and loss, yet its functional impact is poorly understood.
-In this work, we quantify the compression capacity of knowledge distillation and the resulting knowledge transfer from a functional perspective, decoupling compression from architectural reduction, which provides an improved understanding of knowledge distillation.
-We employ hypothesis testing, controls, and random control distillation to understand knowledge transfer mechanisms across data modalities.
-To rigorously test the breadth and limits of our analyses, we explore multiple distillation variants and analyse distillation scaling laws across model sizes.
-Our findings demonstrate that, while there is statistically significant knowledge transfer in some modalities and architectures, the extent of this transfer is less pronounced than anticipated, even under conditions designed to maximise knowledge sharing.
-Notably, in cases of significant knowledge transfer, we identify a consistent and severe asymmetric transfer of negative knowledge to the student, raising safety concerns in knowledge distillation applications.
-Across 12 experimental setups, 9 architectures, and 7 datasets, our findings show that knowledge distillation functions less as a compression mechanism and more as a data-dependent regulariser with a negative asymmetric payoff.
+Knowledge distillation is considered a compression mechanism when judged on the resulting student's accuracy and loss, yet its functional impact is poorly understood.
+We quantify the compression capacity of knowledge distillation and the resulting knowledge transfer from a functional perspective, decoupling compression from architectural reduction to provide an improved understanding of knowledge distillation.
+We employ a control-driven experimental protocol with hypothesis testing and random control distillation to isolate and understand knowledge transfer mechanisms across data modalities.
+To test the breadth and limits of our analyses, we study self-distillation, standard distillation, feature-map matching variants, distillation scaling laws across model sizes, and the impact of temperature on knowledge transfer.
+We find statistically supported knowledge transfer in some modalities and architectures; however, the extent of this transfer is less pronounced than anticipated, even under conditions that maximise knowledge sharing.
+Notably, in cases of significant functional transfer, we identify a consistent and severe asymmetric transfer of negative knowledge to the student, raising safety concerns for knowledge distillation.
+Across 22 experimental setups, 9 architectures, and 7 datasets, our results suggest that knowledge distillation functions less as a robust compression-by-transfer mechanism and more as a data-dependent regulariser whose transfer component is biased towards negative asymmetric transfer.